-Length of course: 5 half-day or quarter-day sessions Boards: Suitable for all boards
+Length of course: 5 half-day or quarter-day sessions

 This course provides help with skills useful for GCSE English Language exams and is suitable for Year 11 students sitting English Language GCSE with AQA, Edexcel, Eduqas or OCR.
 These are examinations that will be graded on the 9-1 scale.